AARodgers/DevcampPortfolio/notes.md

 - typically want to leave conditional logic outside of views
 - How to know when to use a view helper vs. a partial: if their is logic that has conditionals ( if this than that) needed in the view and the majority of the code is ruby logic then use a view helper.
 If you have something like the nav bar where the majority of it is html, then use a partial

+Content Helpers:
+-  content helper methods can be used in a view
+- ex <%= content_tag :p, class: "my-special_class" do %>
+        Hi, I'm in a paragraph tag
+    <% end %>
+    Is the same thing as <p class: "my-special_class">Hi, I'm in a paragraph tag</p>
+    Can also pass in :h1, to wrap text in a h1 tag

+    will show the text in the home page, :p is passing in a paragragh, if click inspect on paragraph, will see that it generated html for it in browser

+- instead of writing:
+def sample_helper
+  "<p>sldkfjsdl</p>".html_safe
+end
+Write a content helper like: